How To: DIY a Space-Saving Sliding Door

 Finally, stand your door and prepare to slide it into position.
-You’ll want to ask a partner for help holding the door while you put it on its “track”—also known as a wall-mounted curtain rod.
+You’ll want to ask a partner for help holding the DIY sliding door while you put it on its “track”—a wall-mounted curtain rod.
 Here, our curtain rod spans wall to wall.
 But if that’s not the case with your kit, pick up a couple of curtain rod brackets to fix it to the one wall with the doorway.

 Ama is a DIY addict and the creative mind behind Ohoh Blog.
 She likes home decor, lighting, and furniture projects that may involve painting, sewing, drilling…no matter the technique!
 Whatever she has on hand is inspiration to create, and fodder for her serious addiction to upcycling.